 Kathleen T. Jabs

-Kathleen T. Jabs is Virginia’s Deputy Secretary for Veterans and Defense Affairs where she works to coordinate state and federal resources to support Virginia’s veteran community and liaison with federal defense facilities.
+Kathleen T. Jabs is Virginia’s Acting Secretary for Veterans and Defense Affairs where she works to coordinate state and federal resources to support Virginia’s veteran community and liaison with federal defense facilities.

 Kathleen is a native of Massachusetts and graduated with distinction from the U.S. Naval Academy where she earned a Bachelor of Science in English with concentrations in Russian and engineering.
 She completed six years of active duty before transferring to the Navy Reserve where she commanded three units and retired as a captain in 2017.
 From 2008-2019, she served as a civilian in the Department of Defense with duties as Deputy Director of Management and Public Affairs Officer for the Office of the Chairman Joint Chiefs of Staff at the DOD Suffolk Complex and Director of Communications for US Joint Forces Command.
 In 2018, she was selected to the CIVIC Leadership Institute Executive Program Class of 2019.